 Upgrade Guide

 This upgrade guide is intended for Cilium running on Kubernetes.
-If you have questions, feel free to ping us on the Slack channel.
+If you have questions, feel free to ping us on Cilium Slack.

 Warning